-This workshop makes use of Clean Language techniques to encourage others to explore for themselves, rather than to lead them, and it uses Naikan and Invocation techniques as a way to self-reflect and open our hearts to the experiences of others.
+With a focus on whole-body/somatic learning, this workshop uses storytelling techniques to hold space and guide; it incorporates Clean Language questions to encourage others to explore for themselves, rather than to be led; and it uses Naikan and Invocation techniques as a way to self-reflect and open our hearts to the experiences of others.
 Mostly though, empathic facilitation will be modeled rather than taught, and participants will be asked to stay aware, observe what's happening in the room, and use the energy and interactions as material to learn from, and with.

 Learning OutcomesParticipants will have experienced a less common way of being within, or leading a group.
 This will affect different people in different ways.
 Ideally the self-refection that occurs will be carried forward, perhaps as a bonding and supporting experience between two or more participants.
 My hope is it will slow people down, create a little more pause in the workplace.
 This remains to be seen.

 About the FacilitatorTobias Mayer has been facilitating groups for almost thirty years.
 Starting with school leavers on government training-for-work programs his facilitation career has encountered such diverse groups as the long-term unemployed, newly arrived refugees, young people on probation, teenagers excluded from schools, pensioners, middle managers, software developers, lawyers, user researchers, city development groups,